SafeExamBrowser/seb-server/docs/exam_indicator.rst

 The type of indicators are pre-defined within the SEB Server and restricts the number of available indicators that can be used.
 Currently following indicators are supported:

- - Last Ping Time: This indicator measures the time that has passed since the last ping from a specified SEB client was received by the SEB Server in milliseconds.
+- **Last Ping Time**: This indicator measures the time that has passed since the last ping from a specified SEB client was received by the SEB Server in milliseconds.
    This can be used to monitor constant SEB client connections and get notified when a SEB client connection gets lost for some defined time or when a SEB client connection that has been list is back again.
    This indicator is used as default indicator and automatically applied to the exam on import.
 You are able to modify this indicator and also delete it but we recommend to have this basic indicator in place for every exam.

- - Errors: This indicator measures the number of error-logs a specified SEB client is sending to the SEB Server.
+- **Errors**: This indicator measures the number of error-logs a specified SEB client is sending to the SEB Server.
- - Warnings: This indicator measures the number of warning-logs a specified SEB client is sending to the SEB Server.
+- **Warnings**: This indicator measures the number of warning-logs a specified SEB client is sending to the SEB Server.

 You can define thresholds for each indicator.
 A threshold is defined by an indication-color and by a threshold-value.
 On the monitoring side, the indicator for each SEB client connection with change to the threshold color when the measured indicator value has reached the threshold-value.